ShiranGiladi/EKrut/README.md

 # EKrut

-Utilizing (TPC\IP) network protocol.
+Utilizing (TCP\IP) network protocol.
 It was created in my 5th semester along with 4 members.

 EKrut (Electrical Krut) it is food services, that utilizes the OCSF java API, along side JavaFX, SceneBuilder, JFX and etc.